srl-labs/containerlab/docs/manual/kinds/cisco_iol.md

 - `eth4` - Fourth data-plane interface.
 Mapped to `Ethernet1/0` interface
 - `eth5` - Fifth data-plane interface.
 Mapped to `Ethernet1/1` interface and so on...

-When containerlab launches [[[ kind_display_name ]]], the `Ethernet0/0` or `Vlan1` interface of the container gets assigned management IPv4 and IPv6 addresses from docker.
-On IOL the `Ethernet0/0` is in it's own management VRF so configuration in the global context will not affect the management interface.
-On IOL-L2 the management interface is the `Vlan1` interface, it is also in it's own management VRF.
+When containerlab launches [[[ kind_display_name ]]], the `Ethernet0/0` interface of the container gets assigned management IPv4 and IPv6 addresses from docker.
+The `Ethernet0/0` interface is in it's own management VRF so that configuration in the global context will not affect the management interface.

 Interfaces can be defined in a non-contigous manner in your toplogy file.
 See the example below.